annasehgal/annasehgal/README.md

 - Ask me about anything and everything, I love learning, and I learn fast!
 - Fun fact: I’m a coffee-loving martian ☕!
 - I’ve lived in 4 countries and love traveling
+- I don't give up easily on things I want to do :)

 ---